thef4tdaddy/chastityOS/README.md

 ChastityOS prioritizes your privacy:
 - No sensitive content (name, notes, orgasm logs) is shared externally
 - Analytics are anonymous and used only to improve app usability
-- Your Firebase User ID is never used for tracking—only for data storage
+- Your Firebase User ID (anonymous or Google-linked) is never used for tracking—only for data storage

 You can view the full Privacy & Analytics statement in the app’s footer modal.